jmbarbone/Rprofile/README.md

 The goal of Rprofile is to provide simple, non-intrusive functions for development that are not intended to be used in final packages.
-These function to assist during the developmet process.
+These function to assist during the development process.

 ## Installation